 So, is the War Poet Pistol Worth It?

-One downside of piecing together different parts from across the internet to upgrade a standard Glock 19 is that you can run into quality issues, reliability issues, and a host of other potential problems.
-With the War Poet Pistol, it has all the upgrades I’d want in a handgun made from the factory without aftermarket accessories.
+One notable drawback of assembling various parts from different sources to upgrade a standard Glock 19 is the potential for encountering quality issues, reliability concerns, and an array of other potential problems.
+In contrast, the War Poet Pistol comes equipped with all the desired upgrades right from the factory, eliminating the need for aftermarket accessories.

 Common War Poet Pistol Q&As